November 5th, 2012 Headsman

 The death penalty was disappearing from the U.S. at this period, although this was hardly true throughout America’s global sphere of influence.
 Thus, Henry Kissinger under Richard Nixon toppled Allende and made countless martyrs, then complained in the Gerald Ford administration when Angola shot an American mercenary.

 Jimmy Carter is an outspoken death penalty foe these days, but when the death penalty returned to the U.S. it was courtesy of a 1976 Supreme Court ruling called Gregg v.
 Georgia.
 Carter as governor of Georgia signed the legislation at issue in that case, reinstituting the death penalty and setting the template for the contemporary capital murder trial.

-Carter’s successor Ronald Reagan was an outspoken tough-on-crime guy, but owing to the death penalty lull which spanned Reagan’s political career, he only signed off on one single death warrant in his entire life.
+Carter’s successor Ronald Reagan was a tough-on-crime guy, but owing to the death penalty lull which spanned Reagan’s political career, he only signed off on one single death warrant in his entire life.
 Reagan’s secret arms deals with Iran, however, did result in the hanging of the Iranian official who exposed the Iran-Contra scandal.

 Reagan’s Veep George Bush knew a good thing when he saw it and kept clobbering Democrats as soft on crime; although Bush never had to make that agonizing life-or-death decision in any individual case, it’s quite possible that the unfinished business Bush left with Saddam Hussein encouraged Bush’s famously execution-happy son George W. Bush to blunder his way into Iraq.
 Bush the younger also authorized the first modern federal execution, that of Oklahoma City bomber Tim McVeigh.